Short-Term Load Forecasting Using AMI Data: Proposed Approach

 \subsection{Data Preprocessing}

-First, we apply min-max normalization on every column of $A$ to make the values unit-less and in a standard $[0,1]$ scale.
-The load values in $X$ are for individual consumers and a short duration; majority are very low values.
+First, we min-max normalize columns of $A$ to make the values unitless and scale them to $[0,1]$.
+The load values in $X$ are for individual consumers and a short duration; most are very low values.
 Hence there is a significant right skew and variation in the data.
 We apply the standard $q^{th}$ root transformation on $X$ as a preprocessing step i.e. every value $X(i,j)$ is replaced with $X(i,j)^{\nicefrac{1}{q}}$.
 For notational convenience, we still denote the transformed matrix by $X$.
-The skew and effect of transformation are depicted in Figure \ref{Irish_Histograms_All_Customers}, showing load distributions at a randomly chosen hour.
+The skew and effect of transformation are depicted in Figure~\ref{Irish_Histograms_All_Customers}, showing load distributions at a randomly chosen hour.
 It is clear from the figure that a large number of values are very close to $0$ before transformation and that the transformed data is more {\em `normally'} distributed.
-The optimum value of $q$ is selected empirically as $4$, $5$, and $3$ for Sweden, Ireland, and Australia dataset, respectively.
+The optimum value of $q$ is selected empirically as $4$, $5$, and $3$ for Sweden, Ireland, and Australia datasets, respectively.

-We apply the corresponding reverse transformation ($q^{th}$ power) after forecasting the load and report our predictions and their errors in the original units and scales.
+\begin{remark} Note that we apply the corresponding reverse transformation ($q^{th}$ power) after forecasting the load and report our predictions and their errors in the original scale. \end{remark}